FyroxEngine/rg3d.rs/src/_posts/2025-01-21-fyrox-game-engine-0.36.md

     - Replaced with `SceneGraphNode::component_ref/mut`
 - Removed redundant boxing when applying animation values - makes animation of arbitrary numeric properies significantly faster

+## What's Next?

+The next major goal for the project is to release Fyrox 1.0, which is planned for this year.
+This will be a massive push in stability, documentation and book quality, existing features will be polished.
+The engine will be able to help in development from start to finish, essentially providing an IDE for game development in Rust.

 ## Support